Rob Ford

 Robert Bruce Ford (May 28, 1969 – March 22, 2016) was a Canadian politician and businessman who served as the 64th mayor of Toronto from 2010 to 2014.
-Before and after his term as mayor, Ford was a city councillor representing Ward 2 Etobicoke North.
-He was first elected to Toronto City Council in the 2000 Toronto municipal election, and was re-elected to his council seat twice.
+Before and after his term as mayor, Ford was a city councillor; first being elected to Toronto City Council in the 2000 municipal election, before being re-elected to his council seat twice.

 His political career, particularly his mayoralty, saw a number of personal and work-related controversies and legal proceedings.
-In 2013, he became embroiled in a substance abuse scandal, which was widely reported in national and foreign media.
-Following his admission, Ford refused to resign, but city council voted to hand over certain mayoral powers and office staff to Deputy Mayor Norm Kelly for the remainder of Ford's term.
+In 2013, he became embroiled in a substance abuse scandal, which was widely reported in national and foreign press.
+Following his admission, Ford refused to resign, but the city council voted to hand over certain mayoral powers and office staff to Deputy Mayor Norm Kelly for the remainder of Ford's term.

 Ford took a sabbatical and received treatment for his alcohol and drug addiction.
 Despite the scandal, Ford initially contested the next mayoral election, scheduled for October 2014, but after being hospitalized and diagnosed with an abdominal tumour in September 2014, Ford withdrew from the mayoral race and registered instead to run for his old city council seat.
 John Tory succeeded him as mayor on December 1, 2014, while Ford regained his former seat.
 Ford received treatment for the cancer, and was able to return briefly to council, but died in March 2016 after chemotherapy was ineffective.

 Early life

-Ford was born in Etobicoke, Ontario, Canada, in 1969, the youngest of the four children (Doug, Kathy, Randy and Rob) of Ruth Diane (née Campbell) and Douglas Bruce Ford.
+Ford was born in Etobicoke, Ontario, in 1969, the youngest of the four children (Doug, Kathy, Randy, and Rob) of Douglas Bruce Ford and Ruth Diane (née Campbell).
 His paternal grandparents were English immigrants.
-His father, along with Ted Herriott, was co-founder of Deco Labels and Tags, which makes pressure-sensitive labels for plastic-wrapped grocery products at an estimated CA$100 million in annual sales, and was a Progressive Conservative member of the Provincial Parliament (MPP) from 1995 to 1999.
+His father, along with Ted Herriott, was co-founder of Deco Labels and Tags, which makes pressure-sensitive labels for plastic-wrapped grocery products at an estimated CA$100 million in annual sales, and was a Progressive Conservative member of the Provincial Parliament from 1995 to 1999.

 Ford attended Scarlett Heights Collegiate Institute in Etobicoke.
-He dreamed of becoming a professional football player, and his father paid for him to attend special camps of the Washington Redskins and the University of Notre Dame.
+He dreamed of becoming a professional football player, and his father paid for him to attend special camps of the University of Notre Dame and of NFL's Washington Redskins.
 After graduating from high school, Ford went to Carleton University in Ottawa to study political science.
 He made the football squad, but did not play in any games.
 He left Carleton after one year to return to Toronto and did not complete his degree.
 After Carleton, he started a sales job at Deco.
 After Doug Ford Sr.'s death in 2006, the Ford family retained ownership of Deco Labels through the Doug Ford Holdings corporation.
 Ford, alongside his brothers and their mother was a director of the company.

 In August 2000, Ford married Renata Brejniak, whom he had met in high school, at All Saints Roman Catholic Church in Etobicoke.
 They had been dating since Brejniak's divorce from her first husband in February 1996.
 Ford lived with Renata and their two children, Stephanie and Doug, in Etobicoke until his death in 2016.